Splatterhouse 2

 It might seem odd that Splatterhouse 2 is a Genesis exclusive rather than hitting the arcade but suffers little for it.
 The look is grittier and more detailed than before.
 There is a greater variety of locations in and around the mansion this time out which keeps it fresh.
 The sprites are also larger although the animation is limited.
 While there have been some notable improvements it still somewhat retains the flat look of its predecessor.
 Whether you like it or not is a matter of taste.
 The music is great and the sound effects have a considerable amount of punch to them as well.

 In terms of mechanics this sequel is nearly identical to the first game.
-Rick is a hulking he-man and looks like he escaped from an insane asylum.
-Your attacks are limited to a punch, jump kick, and slide attack.
+Rick is a hulking He-Man and looks like an escapee from an insane asylum.
+Your attacks are few: a punch, jump kick, and slide attack.
 It’s functional and it works.
-There’s a greater variety of weapons on hand, from the crowd pleasing shotgun, metal pipe, chain saw, and more.
+There is a greater variety of weapons on hand, from the crowd pleasing shotgun, metal pipe, chain saw, and more.
 The most bizarre has to be a zombie head.
 Sadly you still lose your weapons before moving on to another screen.
 Can’t let players have an advantage against the vicious bosses, oh no.

 Splatterhouse 2 043 Splatterhouse 2 009 Splatterhouse 2 087 Splatterhouse 2 034

-As such Splatterhouse 2 is largely carried by its atmosphere and theme.
+As such the atmosphere and theme largely carry Splatterhouse 2.
 The move to more powerful hardware has done wonders for the setting.
 Enemies explode in satisfying chunks of goo, blood drips in the background, and the artists have dreamed up some creepy new monsters.
 It actually uses its horror in some creative ways.
 One particular boss encounter takes place in a laboratory.
 Here the boss will toss potions that explode in fire and run away or spawn monsters.
 If you can get to him first he’ll drop his concoction which you can use against him.
 Late in the game you must use an advancing octopus own projectiles to destroy it.
-These moments are Splatterhouse at its best but the game is almost ruined by its ridiculous difficulty.
+These moments are Splatterhouse at its best but ridiculous difficulty almost ruins the game.

 In Closing